Skandy01/Hotel_Booking_Cancellation/README.md

 **Monthly Trends:**
 Booking volumes exhibit clear seasonal patterns, with peaks during holidays and special events.
 Understanding these trends helps in optimizing staffing and resource management.

+## Impact
+***Revenue Optimization:***
+By addressing key factors driving cancellations, hotels could potentially reduce cancellations by up to 15%.

+***Strategic Planning:***
+The analysis provides actionable insights for refining pricing strategies and improving booking policies, leading to better revenue management and customer retention.